tunks/scala-scratchpad/covariance/README.md

 # Exercise: covariance in Scala

-Starting with the implementation from [the previous exercise](https://github.com/earldouglas/scala-scratchpad/tree/master/option#exercise-option-monad-in-scala):
+Starting with the `Option` implementation from [the previous exercise](https://github.com/earldouglas/scala-scratchpad/tree/master/option#exercise-option-monad-in-scala):

 ```scala
 sealed trait Option[A] { ... }